WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/email_acknowledgement.md

 To make things clearer, I have provided the questions I will be asking in the call.
 Please look through the questions and the website to be prepared for the call.

 1. How do I pronounce your name?
 I may ask you this question to ensure I do the best I can to pronounce your name.
-2. This is a 100% remote internship.
+2. This is an unpaid, 100% remote internship.
 This means all meetings are virtual.
 Are you OK with this?
 3. We take Diversity, Equity, and Inclusion seriously.
 We have a [Code of Conduct that you have to abide](code-of-conduct) by that is in the WEHI RCP Student Internship Handbook on page 10.
 Have you read it and are you willing to abide by it?
 4. Our most successful interns are organised, communicate well and ask lots of questions.
 How can you demonstrate that you will be organised?
 What do you use to organiser yourself (how do you use your calendar, how do you prioritise, how do you take notes)?
 5. Are you willing to have at least 4 touch points per week with your supervisor (project meeting, weekly group email summary, and two other interactions)?